f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/README.md

 ![ ](./Assets/arch_overview.png)
 The architecture demonstrates how F5 BIG-IP VE provides consistent application delivery across heterogeneous infrastructure platforms.

 In the source environment, application workloads run on VMware and are front-ended by BIG-IP VE instances responsible for traffic management, availability, and security enforcement.
-As part of the migration, equivalent BIG-IP VE instances are deployed on VMware, Nutanix and OCP, allowing all the environments to operate in parallel during the transition.
+As part of the migration, equivalent BIG-IP VE instances are deployed on Nutanix and OCP, allowing all the environments to operate in parallel during the transition.

 BIG-IP serves as a centralized traffic control layer, ensuring that application delivery and security policies remain consistent while workloads migrate from VMware to Nutanix and OCP.
 This approach enables controlled traffic redirection and seamless failover with minimal impact to application availability.